 In 2014 we decided it was time to look for our ‘forever’ vehicle that would remain with us for many years to come and join us on our many long excursions around this beautiful country.
 We settled on a Toyota Landcruiser 70 series dual cab GXL.
-The Landcruiser comes standard with a Toyota snorkel and side steps.
+The Landcruiser came standard with a Toyota snorkel and side steps.
 The vehicle also comes with a 130litre fuel tank as standard.
-Fitted to the cruiser we have an ARB steel bullbar with a set of IPF driving lights (these were also repurposed from the hilux) and a Warn 9000LB electric winch.
-Under the bonnet is a dual battery system controlled with a redarc DC/DC battery charge system was installed.
+We had an ARB steel bullbar along with a set of IPF driving lights (these were also repurposed from the hilux) and a Warn 9000LB electric winch installed.
+Under the bonnet a dual battery system controlled with a redarc DC/DC battery charge system was installed.
 UHF CB, Codan HF radio along with an auto tuning antenna were also once again fitted to this vehicle.
 On the rear of the vehicle is a steel tray from Toyota and undertray tool boxes to keep all our tools and spares out of the way.
 Underneath the Landcruiser and keeping the ride comfortable, especially with all these extras bolted on is an Old Man Emu Suspension upgrade along with a set of Cooper ST Maxx tyres to handle the myriad of road conditions we encounter whilst not only on the road but also at home.